grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

-Before I begin, I have to admit that this chapter is mostly based on the material from a series of posts by Scot Bain and Amir Kolsky from the blog Sustainable Test Driven Development and their upcoming book by the same title.
+Before I begin, I have to admit that this chapter is mostly based on the material from a series of posts by Scot Bain and Amir Kolsky from the blog Sustainable Test-Driven Development and their upcoming book by the same title.
 I like their idea of boundaries so much that I just follow the guidelines they outlined.
 This chapter is going to be a rephrase of these guidelines.
 I placed it here so that you have all the important